khannay/JennyCircadianAnalysis/README.md

 forward.

 * C > 0: means that the light reduced the phase uncertainty (as the uncertainty after goes to zero C goes to infinity.)
+Higher positive C would be a more regular schedule.

 * C < 0: means that the light exposure increased the uncertainty on the phase